zkVerify/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 #### [InvalidDomainParams](#invaliddomainparams)

-The give domain parameters are invalid.
+The given domain parameters are invalid.

 #### [InvalidDomainState](#invaliddomainstate)